ivana-g/productivity-principles/README.md

   Get started and don't worry about the clock.

+- A human being is born into stunning promise.
+We incarnate with staggering potential.
+We are hardwired into a higher destiny.
+  Then, after birth, most of us receive damaging programming.
+We are taught to fear, lack, doubt and smother our gifts, hopes and dreams.

 ## Financial advice from a grandmother
 When you buy something cheap the best you'll feel about it is when you buy it.